GasiorMateusz/DietPlanner/.ai/DEPLOYMENT_DEBUG_REPORT.md

        run: env | grep TARGET
    ```
 2. This command will print the value of the `TARGET` variable in the GitHub Actions logs, confirming that `astro.config.mjs` is selecting the correct adapter during the build process.

+---

+## 14. Phase 6: Resolution and Final Summary

+### 14.1 Problem Resolution

+The issue was successfully resolved by downgrading the versions of `astro` and its Cloudflare adapter.
+The combination of versions that caused the serialization bug was replaced with a known stable configuration.

+**Final Solution:**
+- Downgraded `@astrojs/cloudflare` from `12.6.10` to `9.2.1`.
+- Downgraded `astro` from `5.15.4` to `^4.0.0`.

+This change resolved the root cause, and the application now renders HTML content correctly in the Cloudflare Pages production environment.

+### 14.2 Secondary Issues Fixed

+During the debugging process, several secondary issues were identified and fixed:

+1.  **Node.js Module Polyfill:** The `docx` library required the Node.js native `buffer` module, which is not available in the Cloudflare Workers environment.
+This was resolved by:
+    - Installing the `buffer` package.
+    - Adding a Vite alias in `astro.config.mjs` to polyfill the dependency.

+2.  **Missing Dev Dependency:** The ESLint configuration required the `typescript` package to be explicitly installed as a dev dependency.
+This was resolved by running `npm install typescript --save-dev`.

+3.  **Dependency Conflict:** The major version downgrade of Astro caused a peer dependency conflict with `@astrojs/node`.
+This was resolved by downgrading `@astrojs/node` to a compatible version (`^8.0.0`).

+### 14.3 Final Conclusion

+The "[object Object]" error was a regression or incompatibility introduced in newer versions of the `@astrojs/cloudflare` adapter.
+By reverting to a known-stable version pairing of Astro and its adapter, and by resolving the subsequent dependency and build issues, the application's functionality was fully restored.